One of the salient qualities of the ego is its perennial dissatisfaction. No matter what happens, it wants something else.

 The present moment is sufficient.
-The gift of the holy instant is our sine qua non (T-15.I.15:11-11).
+The gift of the holy instant is our touchstone and salvation (T-15.I.15:11-11).
 The ego is happy to accept these concepts as ideals – it will cheerfully consent to putting them on bumper stickers – but it will resist with all its might if we try to make it center of our living.

 So the question becomes: can we make contact with our desire that life – right now, right here – be other than it is?
 Can we see the action of wrong perception as it happens?